-- Full Time: Employees regularly scheduled to work 30 or more hours per week.
+- 1. Full Time: Employees regularly scheduled to work 30 or more hours per week.
 All full-time employees are eligible for full participation in our benefit programs. - 2.
 Part Time: Employees regularly scheduled to work less than 30 hours per week.
 Part-time employees may be eligible for some employee benefits depending upon the number of hours worked.
 (If school has one: Pursuant to federal law, part time employees working 1000 hours per year are eligible to participate in the School's 401(k)Plan).
 Likewise, pursuant to federal law, part time employees working more than 1250 hours per year are eligible for leave under the Family and Medical Leave Act so long as they meet the other requirements for leave.
 Employees working at least 20 hours per week are eligible for prorated vacation. - 3.
 Temporary/Interim: Employees hired for a period of short duration, generally 90-days or less, but not always, are considered to be temporary/interim employees.
 Individuals hired to fill a job for a specific purpose, for a specific period of time, or for the duration of a specific project or group of projects are temporary/interim employees as well.
 Temporary/interim employees are not entitled to any employee benefits.
-A temporary/interim employee who is subsequently hired as a full time or part time employee, that is, with waiting periods for benefits starting from the date of employment as a full time or part time employee.
+A temporary/interim employee who is subsequently hired as a full time or part time employee will be eligible for benefits on the same basis as a newly hired employee, that is, with waiting periods for benefits starting from the date of employment as a full time or part time employee.